Krakatit: Plot

 At the palace Prokop begins a romance with a princess whose name is Wilhelmina Hagen.
 Meanwhile, he realizes he actually is in love with the veiled woman from Jiří's apartment.
 The Balttin executive offers that he will arrange Prokop's marriage to the princess if the chemist gives them krakatit.
 In anger, Prokop blows up the laboratory where he has been held captive, and with his coat loaded with explosives he confronts the princess, whose face dissolves.
 Prokop escapes from the palace with help from an ambassador named d'Hémon.
 They then visit a secret society of former world leaders and weapon dealers, who worship war and hail Prokop as Comrade Krakatit.
 As tumult breaks out, a can of krakatit, originally from Prokop's old laboratory, is emptied and the members fight to gather some of the powder for themselves.
 Prokop and d'Hémon leave and briefly run into the veiled woman.

-D'Hémon brings Prokop to the top of a hill made of magnetite, where Prokop's old laboratory has been relocated and turned into a secret radio station.
+D'Hémon brings Prokop to the top of a hill composed of magnetite, where Prokop's old laboratory has been relocated and turned into a secret radio station.
 They enter and d'Hémon makes Prokop push a button.
 This causes stockpiles of krakatit to explode in many capital cities of Europe, as thunderous detonations are heard in the distance.
 D'Hémon explains that the explosions are certain to trigger a great war which can be controlled from the radio station with krakatit.
 Prokop becomes furious and screams at d'Hémon, who disappears before his eyes.

 Prokop finds himself in a desolate, concrete landscape.
 He comes upon an enclosed factory, where he asks to see Jiří Tomeš.
 His requests is rejected, but he is allowed to meet a lab assistant, to whom he gives the letter from the veiled woman.
 Prokop walks away from the factory.
 After a while he sees it explode in the distance.
 The old mail carrier appears and gives Prokop a lift.
 The driver suggest Prokop should invent something that makes people's lives easier instead of killing people.
 Back at the hospital from the first scene, the doctor says that the patient now is breathing normally and the oxygen mask can be removed.